WFU-HPC/deac-docs/pending-unorganized_software_docs_that_need_conversion/anderss-slurm_interactive.md

 For Windows, we recommend using [MobaXterm](https://mobaxterm.mobatek.net/) which has good X11 capabilities.
 The free "Home Edition" is perfectly suited for this task.
-Set up a new "Session" with SSH and log in to either `gemini.deac.wfu.edu` or `pegasus.deac.wfu.edu` using your username.
+Set up a new "Session" with SSH and log in to either `artemis.deac.wfu.edu` or `apollo.deac.wfu.edu` using your username.

 Once on the cluster, request an interactive SLURM session to gain access to a compute node: